systemtwosecurity/broadcast_group_automation/MCP_PLAYWRIGHT.md

 ## How It Works

-This application uses **MCP (Model Context Protocol) Playwright** for browser automation.
+This application uses **Microsoft Playwright MCP** (Model Context Protocol) for browser automation.
 Unlike traditional Playwright usage, we don't install Playwright as a dependency.
 Instead:

 ```
 ┌─────────────────────────────────────────────────────────────┐